boxyhq/website/docs/jackson/deploy.md

 ## Test the service is running

-Open a browser and visit [http://localhost:5000/api/hello](http://localhost:5000/api/hello).
+Open a browser and visit [http://localhost:5000](http://localhost:5000).

-If you see a page that says `{ name: 'Jules Winnfield' }` then the Jackson service was started successfully!
+If you see a page asking you to sign in, congrats 🎉 you are seeing the [Admin UI](admin-ui)

 ## Database